nbrockington/tactile-toe-agnosia/README.md

 # About the scripts

 The main script to analyse the data and generate the figures for publication is `DA_qad_DI_analysis.m`.
 The other scripts are support scripts, some of which are called by the main script.
-The data were originally saved as tab-separated value text files where the first, second and third columns represeted the trial number, stimulated digit ID and reported digit ID; the data arrays were saved to .mat files for further analysis.
+The data were originally saved as tab-separated value text files where the first, second and third columns represented the trial number, stimulated digit ID and reported digit ID, respectively; these data arrays were imported to MATLAB and saved to .mat files for further analysis.

 All scripts were written solely by me, between 2012 - 2015.